Skip to main content

 Q&A: How the Merz government aims to resolve Germany’s heating energy row

-In an attempt to end Germany's long dispute over the rules for achieving climate-friendly heating, the government of chancellor Friedrich Merz presented draft plans for an overhaul of existing regulation.
-The existing core rule requiring new systems to run on at least 65 percent renewable energy is to be scrapped, and continued use of fossil fuel boilers would be allowed under the proposed rules, while subsidies for heat pumps would remain in place.
-The government argues the move will give homeowners greater freedom of choice when deciding on investments, while critics say the reform will complicate the move to climate neutral heating, cause uncertainties for industry, and lead to much higher costs for consumers.
+Germany's parliament has adopted a new law by the government of chancellor Friedrich Merz to overhaul existing regulation on the decarbonisation of the heating sector.
+The Building Modernisation Act scraps the existing core rule requiring new heating systems to run on at least 65 percent renewable energy and permits the use and new installations of oil and gas boilers.
+The government argues the move will give homeowners greater freedom of choice, while critics say it will hinder climate-neutral heating, result in much higher costs for consumers, and create uncertainty for the heating industry.
 This Q&A provides answers to key questions about the country's heating sector row.
+[UPDATE Parliament adopts Building Modernisation Act; changes to heat pump subsidies]

 What was the heating law dispute about?

-The previous Building Energy Act (GEG) designed to chart a path towards climate-neutral heating was passed in 2023 amid massive controversies that were described as “one of the greatest political dramas in recent German history.”
-Advocates of a rapid transition towards clean technologies such as heat pumps argued the law was key to reach climate targets and pointed to their low long-term running costs, while critics argued that investment costs would overburden homeowners and tenants.
+The Building Modernisation Act (BMA) replaces the previous Building Energy Act (BEA), which was designed to chart a path towards climate-neutral heating and passed in 2023 amid massive controversies that were described as “one of the greatest political dramas in recent German history.”
+Advocates of a rapid transition towards clean technologies such as heat pumps argued the law was key to meeting climate targets and pointed to the technology’s low long-term running costs, while critics argued that investment costs would overburden homeowners and tenants.

-A key provision of the GEG, which was overseen by former Green Party economy minister Robert Habeck, was that new heating systems - starting with new buildings in new developments - needed to run on at least 65 percent renewable energy, resulting in a de facto gradual ban of oil and gas boilers, with some exceptions.
+A key provision of the BEA, which was overseen by then-Green Party economy minister Robert Habeck, was that new heating systems – starting with new buildings in new developments – needed to run on at least 65 percent renewable energy, resulting in a de facto gradual ban of oil and gas boilers, with some exceptions.

-In late 2025, Merz’s coalition relabelled the GEG into the Building Modernisation Act (GMG) and said it would deliver its highly anticipated reform proposal by February.
+In late 2025, Merz’s coalition relabelled the BEA as the Building Modernisation Act (BMA) and said it would deliver its highly anticipated reform proposal early in the following year.

 What did Merz's coalition agree on?

-The parliamentary group leaders of Merz’s conservative alliance and the SPD presented the proposed law reform on 24 February.
-In their 5-page draft on key points of the Building Modernisation Act, the parties agreed to:
+The parliamentary group leaders of Merz’s conservative alliance and the SPD presented the proposed law reform in February, with a 5-page draft on key points of the BMA.
+After reaching a consensus on how to partly protect tenants from cost rises if landlords opt for new gas or oil boilers, the government cabinet in May agreed a final draft.

 • Eliminate the mandatory quota of 65 percent renewable energy sources in newly installed heating systems